mfsimsek/mfsimsek.github.io/_pages/members.md

     excerpt: "<p><b> Undergraduate Student</b> </p>
     <p>McMaster Biology</p>
     Muzainah joined the lab in January 2025 as a volunteer and she currently is a practicum student.
 Her research focuses on assessing how vertebrate embryo somites translate into further phenotypes using various molecular tools.
 She is passionate about pursuing a career in research, and in her free time, you can find her painting or walking along a scenic trail!"
+  - image_path: /assets/images/pic110.jpg
+    alt: "Brooke Bibby"
+    title: "Brooke Bibby"
+    excerpt: "<p><b> Undergraduate Student</b> </p>
+    <p> McMaster Biochemistry</p>
+    Brooke is a third-year student in the Biomedical Discovery and Commercialization program.
+She joined the lab in the fall of 2025 to conduct an independent research project.
+Her work focuses on phenotyping changes in somites following application of drugs targeting the ERK signaling pathway.
+Outside of academics, Brooke enjoys hiking, reading and painting."

 feature_row2: